GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### PWAs by other developers

-At the time of this writing, there are a couple of other developers that have published PWAs for the Oculus Quest&nbsp;2 on the Oculus Store.
+At the time of this writing, there is a small but growing number of PWAs for the Oculus Quest&nbsp;2 on the Oculus Store.
 [Spike](https://www.oculus.com/experiences/quest/4949538568409451) lets users experience all the essential work tools like email, chat, calls, notes, tasks, and to-dos from their inbox in a virtual